LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Expiration Actions: rules for when to delete an object after some period of time
     * Good for deleting log files, deleting old versions of files (if versioning enabled), or incomplete multi-part uploads
   * Rules can be created for object prefixes (addresses) or associated object tags

-###### S3 Data Lake
-  * Offers centralized architecture
-  * Decouples storage (S3) from compute resources
-  * Analagous to S3 buckets any format is permitted, but typically they are: CSV, JSON, Parquet, Orc, Avro, and Protobuf

 ###### S3 Data Partioning
   * Harnesses disparate key \[path] to speed up queries (eg: Athena)